nolemmings/browserify-coffeelint/README.md

 ```

 ## Config
-It automatically looks for `coffeelint.coffee` in the default places (since 1.1.0).
+It automatically looks for `coffeelint.json` in the default places (since 1.1.0).
 To generate such a file, execute:

 ```shell
 coffeelint --makeconfig > coffeelint.json